Quick Start

 data/,logs/, etc. - Builds a Python venv and runs

-- Optionally installs systemd unit files (with paths and user
+- Installs systemd unit files (paths and service user substituted for

 Re-running the wizard